 - Hazelwood Mine Fire Inquiry Implementation Monitor – 2015 Annual Report (tabled 25 November 2015)

 The 2019 Annual Report was the final report required to be tabled in Parliament.
-IGEM will continue monitoring any ongoing recommendations and actions, and report implementation progress directly to the Minister for Police and Emergency Services.
+IGEM will continue monitoring any ongoing recommendations and actions, and report implementation progress directly to the Minister for Emergency Services.
 IGEM publishes these reports with the minister's approval.